Nebraska Debt Relief Guide

 Retirement in Nebraska

-Though Nebraska’s harsh winter climate and location in Tornado Alley may be drawbacks to retiring in the state.
+Nebraska’s harsh winter climate and location in Tornado Alley may be drawbacks to retiring in the state.
 But, because Nebraska has low income tax rates, people often consider Nebraska an option.
-And for the 29% of retirees who rely on Social Security for at least 90% of their income, this is a huge draw to retiring in the state.
+And for the retirees who rely on Social Security for most of their income, this is a huge draw to retiring in the state.

 Average Nebraska insurance premiums

 Nebraska, like most states across the U.S., operates under a fault-based system when it comes to car accidents.
-The average year auto insurance premiums are $1,383.
+The average yearly auto insurance premiums are $2,316.
 That’s why it is imperative for injury and property damage victims to have proof of liability so they can be adequately compensated for their losses.

-However, the average annual home insurance premiums are fairly high at $3,547.
-And when it comes to average health insurance premiums, Nebraska ranks 8th in the country with an annual rate of $7,379.
+The average annual home insurance premiums are fairly high as well, at $2,304.
+And when it comes to average health insurance premiums, Nebraskans typically pay $6,426.

 Helpful resources for Nebraskans facing hardship